 Employment sites include hospitals, clinics, nursing homes, health departments, mental health centers, child and family service agencies, substance abuse programs, group homes and residential education programs, schools, correctional facilities, departments of social services, housing programs and shelters, domestic violence programs, advocacy agencies and legislative offices, community development and planning organizations, non-governmental/community-based organizations, non-profit/grassroots organizations and international programs.

 Employment: Social work employment is available in a variety of practice settings for professional social workers who have earned the BSW.
 However, some social work practice areas require a graduate degree in social work and/or licensure.

 Graduate School: For some careers in social work, a Master of Social Work degree is required.
-Students often choose to pursue a MSW after graduation, including Appalachian’s Master of Social Work degree.
+Students often choose to pursue a MSW after graduation, including App State’s Master of Social Work degree.

 A minor is optional.
 Minors that complement the Social Work curriculum include:

 - Non-Profit Management